CGJennings/se3docs/docs/dm-quickscript.md

 println("Blastoff!");
 ```

 The `print` function prints a representation of the object(s) passed to it to the console.
 The `println` function behaves the same way but automatically starts a new line afterward.
-The `printf` function behaves like the similarly named C function.
+The `printf` function behaves like the similarly-named C function.
 Example:

 ```js
 printf("Grade: %.0f percent\n", 97.8);